There is no charge for staying on Otra Vida – space on the boat is not for rent.

 - Fuel (diesel, gasoline, propane).
 The amount depends on how much motoring we are doing, and in cold climates how much we use the heater.
-Costs range from almost zero to a few hundred dollars per month.
+Costs range from a few tens of dollars per month in the tropics to a few hundred dollars per month in high latitudes.

 - Fees (customs & immigration, anchoring / berthing fees, etc).
 Customs & immigration fees in most countries are zero or modest (tens of dollars), but a handful of countries charge significantly more (hundreds of dollars).
 We usually anchor so berthing fees are zero or minimal (e.g. a few dollars for use of a dinghy dock when going ashore).
 Exceptions to this are staying at a marina in a city (rare) and fees for anchoring in marine reserves / national parks.

 Each person is responsible for their own personal costs, e.g. travel to and from the boat, food and entertainment ashore, excursions, personal visas, etc.